 |Foreign Stocks Transferring In or Out|| $60|

-Above is the list of our top IRA companies in 2016.
-All of them offer free Traditional IRA, ROTH IRA, SEP IRA and IRA Rollover tax-exempt accounts
+Above is the list of our best IRA companies in 2016.
+All of them offer free Traditional IRA, ROTH IRA, SEP IRA and SIMPLE IRA accounts

-for individuals: there are no annual, maintenance, custodial, or setup fees associated with these IRA plans.
-Some of these firms also offer
+for individuals.
+There are no annual, maintenance, custodial, or setup fees associated with these top IRA accounts.
+Scottrade also offers

-If you are only comfortable having a brokerage IRA plan with large, well-known firm, then either Scottrade or TD Ameritrade
+If you are only comfortable having a brokerage IRA account with large, well-known firm, then either Scottrade or TD Ameritrade

 will work great for you.